jwds1978/jwds1978.github.io/_posts/2017-04-21-some-thoughts-about-abuse-anger-and-victimization.md

 </p>
 <p>
-  Initially, the woman on the phone taking the report, quite literally, said something along the lines of &quot;it's not our problem, what do you want us to do&quot;.&nbsp; Oh, I don't know, your fucking job would be a good start.&nbsp; I hung-up the phone and back to the information desk.&nbsp; I made it unmistakably clear in absolutely no uncertain terms, that if anything were to happen to Claire which could have been prevented, I'd personally hold every single fucking officer on-duty that day accountable.&nbsp; I wasn't fucking around, had reason to be very concerned for her safety, and like I'd said &#8212;
-  there isn't much that I'd not do for somebody I at all care for, male or female alike &#8212; I'd go to the ends of the mother-fucking Earth.&nbsp; At that point, the information officer asked me to have a seat while he went to see what he could do.
+  Initially, the woman on the phone taking the report, quite literally, said something along the lines of &quot;it's not our problem, what do you want us to do&quot;.&nbsp; Oh, I don't know, your fucking job would be a good start.&nbsp; I hung-up the phone and went back to the information desk.&nbsp; I made it unmistakably clear in absolutely no uncertain terms, that if anything were to happen to Claire which could have been prevented, I'd personally hold every single fucking officer on-duty that day accountable &#8212; he could interpret that however he wanted.&nbsp; I wasn't fucking around, had reason to be very concerned for her safety, and like I'd said &#8212; there isn't much that I'd not do for somebody that I at all care for, male or female alike &#8212; I'd go to the ends of the mother-fucking Earth.&nbsp; At that point, the information officer asked me to have a seat while he went to see what he could do.
 </p>
 <p>
   A very short time later, the staff sergeant came out to speak with me directly.&nbsp; I told her everything, Darrell told her what he'd personally witnessed,